byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ## Exploring sub-resources

 The `email_addresses` identifier we used in one of the last requests is what we call a `subresource` identifier.
-They can be used to filter collections or you can filter within a single users information.
+They can be used to filter collections, or you can filter within a single user's information.

 In Postman look at the `Get Persons Subresource` request.
 It is requesting all of a persons addresses.
 Replace `000000000` with your BYU ID and send the request.